opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Right-click any node and use the **Paste Add** command to add the selection kept in memory from the *selected nodes* at the end of the new links.

-    - Right-click an FX node and use the **Paste Replace** command to replace the *selected FX* nodes with the selection kept in memory.
+    - Right-click an effect node and use the **Paste Replace** command to replace the *selected effect nodes* with the selection kept in memory.

     - Use the **Delete** command to delete the selection.